LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 link against the RAJA library::

   $ make -I/path/to/install/include -std=c++11 example.cpp

-.. note:: **We should include this code in the examples directory so folks can edit it, recompile, and run easily.**

 For more examples, you can check out the tutorial in the ``examples`` directory.
 These programs are explained in the :ref:`tutorial-label`.